bitpay/bitcore-node/README.md

 modules which links to libbitcoind.so (bitcoind compiled as a shared library), making all useful bitcoind functions asynchronous.

-## Operating Systems to be bundled with libbitcoind.so

-You will not have to compile libbitcoind.so if you run one of these operating systems, but may need some of the runtime libraries such as boost.

-Arch Linux is the only OS currently supported.
-If you would like to be a maintainer of a certain OS, please contact me, although I'm not quite open to letting people I don't know maintain this library due to its importance.

-- Arch Linux
-- CentOS _(currently unsupported)_
-- Debian _(currently unsupported)_
-- Fedora _(currently unsupported)_
-- Linux Mint _(currently unsupported)_
-- Mac OSX _(currently unsupported)_
-- RHEL _(currently unsupported)_
-- openSUSE _(currently unsupported)_
-- Ubuntu _(currently unsupported)_

 ## Building

 ### libbitcoind.so